dotnet/csharpstandard/standard/expressions.md

 - When `this` is used in a *primary_expression* within an instance method or instance accessor of a class, it is classified as a value.
 The type of the value is the instance type ([§15.3.2](classes.md#1532-the-instance-type)) of the class within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.
 - When `this` is used in a *primary_expression* within an instance constructor of a struct, it is classified as a variable.
 The type of the variable is the instance type ([§15.3.2](classes.md#1532-the-instance-type)) of the struct within which the usage occurs, and the variable represents the struct being constructed.
   - If the constructor declaration has no constructor initializer, the `this` variable behaves exactly the same as an `out` parameter of the struct type.
 In particular, this means that the variable shall be definitely assigned in every execution path of the instance constructor.
-  - Otherwise, the `this` variable behaves exactly the same as a `in` parameter of the struct type.
+  - Otherwise, the `this` variable behaves exactly the same as a `ref` parameter of the struct type.
 In particular, this means that the variable is considered initially assigned, and can't be reassigned.
 - When `this` is used in a *primary_expression* within an instance method or instance accessor of a struct, it is classified as a variable.
 The type of the variable is the instance type ([§15.3.2](classes.md#1532-the-instance-type)) of the struct within which the usage occurs.
-  - If the method or accessor is not an iterator ([§15.14](classes.md#1514-iterators)) or async function ([§15.15](classes.md#1515-async-functions)), the `this` variable represents the struct for which the method or accessor was invoked, and behaves exactly the same as a `in` parameter of the struct type.
+  - If the method or accessor is not an iterator ([§15.14](classes.md#1514-iterators)) or async function ([§15.15](classes.md#1515-async-functions)), the `this` variable represents the struct for which the method or accessor was invoked.
+    - If the struct is a `readonly struct`, the `this` variable behaves exactly the same as an `in` parameter of the struct type
+    - Otherwise the `this` variable behaves exactly the same as a `ref` parameter of the struct type
   - If the method or accessor is an iterator or async function, the `this` variable represents a *copy* of the struct for which the method or accessor was invoked, and behaves exactly the same as a *value* parameter of the struct type.

 Use of `this` in a *primary_expression* in a context other than the ones listed above is a compile-time error.
 In particular, it is not possible to refer to `this` in a static method, a static property accessor, or in a *variable_initializer* of a field declaration.